MiYaron/chatGPTProject/README.md

 ## Using real ChatGPT Model

-If you want to use real GPT model just send message to the bot contains command '/key' and your openai's API_KEY in the following format:
+To use the real GPT model, simply send a message to the bot containing the command /key followed by your OpenAI API key in the following format:
-"/key API_KEY".
+/key API_KEY.

-you should be responded that your API key is valid, the key will be kept in a cookie and you will be able to use real chatGPT model from now on.
+You will receive a confirmation that your API key is valid.
+The key will be stored in a cookie, allowing you to interact with the real ChatGPT model from that point onward.

-you can send command '/useMock' at anytime to switch to a mock bot, or '/stopMock' to return to the real model.
+At any time, you can switch to a mock bot by sending the command /useMock, and return to the real model by sending /stopMock.

 ## Using Mock Service